lathitha-dev/WEBSITE/README.md

 -how to style the social icons

+how to add the scroll to top button

+the html for the scroll to top button

+how to style the scroll to top icon

 -how to add the scroll to top button

 -the html for the scroll to top button